Speed limits in the United States by jurisdiction: Florida

+While these maximum limits are not applicable for roadways on the Turnpike System, no such limit currently exists above 70 mph.

+Cities and counties have the ability to set individual speed limits of up to 60 mph on their own roadways, in addition to changing the default residential speed limit down to 20 mph.

 Florida typically does not post night speed limits, but there are a few exceptions.
 For the most part, these night time reduced speeds are located in wildlife preserves for such endangered species as the Florida panther and the key deer.
 Most of the Tamiami Trail through the Big Cypress National Preserve has a 45 mph night speed limit.
 On some stretches of road where the speed limit is reduced at night, the daytime speed limit sign is non-reflective, such that at night, only the night limit is visible.